LiveOIBench/LiveOIBench-Evaluation/README.md

 pip install -r requirements.txt
 ```

-> ⚠️ This repo is developed and tested on Linux. macOS may work but is not officially supported.
+> ⚠️ This repo is developed and tested on Linux.

 ---